MetroModelingServices/metro_mce/README.md

 # Metro MCE

 # Data Export Scripts

-## R scripts
-The R scripts are revisions to the demand model in order to write out destination choice logsums and the CVAL array - HIAs by car ownership for each TAZ
+  - R scripts - revisions to the demand model in order to write out destination choice logsums and the CVAL array - HIAs by car ownership for each TAZ

 ```